multipaths/DiffuPath/README.rst

 - CSV (.csv)
 - TSV (.tsv)

-Please ensure that the dataset has a column 'Node' containing node IDs.
-If you only provide the node IDs, you can also include a column in your dataset 'NodeType' indicating the entity type for each node.
+Please ensure that the dataset minimally has a column 'Node' containing node IDs.
 You can also optionally add the following columns to your dataset:

+- NodeType
 - LogFC [*]_
 - p-value

-.. [*] log :sub:`2`  fold change
+.. [*] |Log| fold change

+.. |Log| replace:: Log\ :sub:`2`

 Input dataset examples
 ~~~~~~~~~~~~~~~~~~~~~~